itskathylam/protocols/quick_gDNA_miniprep.md

     3. in liquid nitrogen (good if you want to finish asap)
 - Thaw the pellet on ice
 - Resuspend cells thoroughly in 100 ul of TE
-- Use plastic cap locks (they are usually near the thermomixer) to secure lids.
+- Use plastic cap locks to secure lids.
 This prevents them from popping open.
 - Boil for 10-15 minutes in the thermomixer at 100C
 - Cool the tubes on ice before removing the cap locks.
 This reduces the pressure inside the tube.
 - Pellet cell debris for 1 minute at max centrifuge speed